sidbab94/PointSegGCN/README.md

 # Multimodal Approach

 A proven way to enhance network performance is to augment each datapoint's feature vector.This ensures that the model extracts more relevant information from the data to facilitate more accurate semantic labeling on test data.
 Additional information input to a network is called a *modality*.
 From the SemanticKITTI dataset, there exists two possible modalities associated with each scan: *geometric data* (point cloud XYZ coordinates) and *colour data* (RGB information present in images captured).
 In this git, a multimodal approach to semantic segmentation is implemented by fusing the LiDAR geometric data with RGB information.
-This is achieved by running:
+This can be demonstrated by running:

 ``` cd preproc_utils ``` and then ```python sensor_fusion.py```